mccanne/sharkfest/README.md

 An old design principle says you should separate _policy_ from _mechanism_ ...

-James, from our team, summarized it nicely:
-> So to summarize my understanding, a database has a mechanism to write data to disk.
-It also has a policy that data in a table must conform to a schema.
-Therefore to use the “write data to disk” mechanism, that data must conform to the policy of the table’s schema.

 Could this be good advice here?
 The examples above are all pretty gunky.

 ## Zed: A Better Way